PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Top baits: Live shrimp under popping cork, soft plastics on 1/8 oz jigheads

-Red Drum (Redfish) Chocolate Bayou's shallow flats are redfish paradise.
-Look for them:
+Red Drum (Redfish) Chocolate Bayou's shallow flats are redfish paradise:

 • Year-round residents with best action March-November